|

 by the Confederates has been excised from most history books.

-events and dates, The History Buff's Guide is ingeniously written and full of not only first-person accounts but crafty prose.
+The History Buff's Guide is ingeniously written and full of not only first-person accounts but crafty prose.
+For example,

-For example, in introducing the major commanders, the authors basically call Confederate Lt.
-Gen. Richard S. Ewell a chicken
+in introducing the major commanders, the authors basically call Confederate Lt.
+Gen. Richard S. Ewell a chicken literally.

-literally.
 'Bald, bug-eyed, beak-nosed Dick Stoddard Ewell had all the aesthetic charm of a flightless foul.'
-To balance things
+To balance things back

-back out a few pages later, they say federal Maj.
-Gen. George Gordon Meade looked like a 'brooding gargoyle with an intense
+out a few pages later, they say federal Maj.
+Gen. George Gordon Meade looked like a 'brooding gargoyle with an intense cold

 Although it's